secretGeek/documentation/en/user-guide/binding/windows-universal.md

     https://reactivex.slack.com/archives/reactiveui/p1450928587001692

-    do you use the RxUI bind methods, or are you using {x:Bind}?
+    @onovotny: do you use the RxUI bind methods, or are you using {x:Bind}?

     I pretty much only use x:Bind